XRPLF/xrpl-dev-portal/content/concepts/payment-types/partial-payments.md

 To help understand how much a partial payment actually delivered, the metadata of a successful Payment transaction includes a `delivered_amount` field.
 This field describes the amount actually delivered, in the [same format](basic-data-types.html#specifying-currency-amounts) as the `Amount` field.

 For non-partial payments, the `delivered_amount` field of the transaction metadata is equal to the `Amount` field of the transaction.
-When a payment delivers an issued currency, the `delivered_amount` may be slightly different than the `Amount` field due to rounding.
+When a payment delivers [tokens](tokens.html), the `delivered_amount` may be slightly different than the `Amount` field due to rounding.

 The delivered amount is **not available** for transactions that meet **both** of the following criteria:

 - Is a partial payment
 - Is included in a validated ledger before 2014-01-20

 If both conditions are true, then `delivered_amount` contains the string value `unavailable` instead of an actual amount.
 If this happens, you can only determine the actual delivered amount by reading the `AffectedNodes` in the transaction's metadata.
-If the transaction delivered an issued currency and the `issuer` of the `Amount` is the same account as the `Destination` address, the delivered amount may be divided among multiple `AffectedNodes` members representing trust lines to different counterparties.
+If the transaction delivered tokens and the `issuer` of the `Amount` is the same account as the `Destination` address, the delivered amount may be divided among multiple `AffectedNodes` members representing trust lines to different counterparties.

 You can find the `delivered_amount` field in the following places: